apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/filesystem.md

 Any FileSystem that does not actually break files into blocks SHOULD return a number for this that results in efficient processing.
-A FileSystem MAY make this user-configurable (the S3 and Swift filesystem clients do this).
+A FileSystem MAY make this user-configurable (the object store connectors usually do this).

 ###  `long getDefaultBlockSize(Path p)`

-Get the "default" block size for a path —that is, the block size to be used when writing objects to a path in the filesystem.
+Get the "default" block size for a path --that is, the block size to be used when writing objects to a path in the filesystem.

 #### Preconditions